drbig/snb/README.md

     $ cd snb
     $ make debug

 ~~If the build fails the most probable cause is you don't have ncursesw, or there is a configuration problem.
 Check `Makefile` and adjust paths for includes and/or `ncursesw` library.~~ The Makefile is now a bit smarter.
-If you can successfully run `ncursesw5-config` then any compile problems are probably due to something else (please make file an issue via GitHub in such case).
+If you can successfully run `ncursesw5-config` then any compile problems are probably due to something else (please file an issue via GitHub in such case).

 If the build is successful: